 - Neutrality and Objectivity

 The National Government Constituencies Development Fund (NGCDF) is established under the NG-CDF Act, 2015 as amended in 2016.
 The main purpose of the Fund is to address socio-economic development of the people at the constituency level in order to reduce poverty and enhance regional equity.
 The NG-CDF Act 2015 aligned the operations of the Fund to the new constitutional dispensation especially in terms of ensuring that the law strongly embraces the principles of participation of the people, separation of powers, and delineation of functions between National and County governments.

 The Fund is domiciled within the ministry in charge of National Economic Policy & Planning, currently The National Treasury and Planning & Managed by The National Government CDF Board at the National level, the NG-CDF committees at the constituency level and the project Management Committees(PMC) at the constituency level.

 - The Fund is managed by the National Government CDF Board at the National level, the NG-CDF committees at the constituency level and the Project Management Committees (PMC) at the community level

-- The NG-CDF Board is a body corporate falling under the Ministry of Devolution and Planning.
+- The NG-CDF Board is a body corporate falling under the National Treasury and Planning.
 The Ministry ensures budgetary provisions and offers policy direction to the Fund

 - The National Treasury finances the NG-CDF budgets and provides financial guidelines for effective and efficient management of the Fund